dlofstrom/fifa-league/README.md

 A FIFA league application using Slack as frontend.

 ## TODO list
+- [ ] Fix generateBracket and moveBracket to not depend on globals
 - [ ] Final game is best of 3
 - [x] Save "who registered" a game in result
 - [ ] Continous backup of the data file